Joel Schwärzler: 2024-25: Challenger title, ATP & top 300 debuts

 Schwärzler made his ATP debut at the 2024 Generali Open Kitzbühel, losing to Thiago Seyboth Wild in the first round.
 He also received a wildcard for the 2024 Erste Bank Open but lost to top seed Alexander Zverev.

+Joel Schwärzler and Neil Oberleitner reached the doubles final of the 2025 Generali Open Kitzbühel, but lost to Petr Nouza and Patrik Rikl.
+It was the first ATP Tour final for both players.

-On 25 August 2025 Schwärzler made the top 300 after reaching the final of the 2025 Izida Cup II but lost to qualifier Alex Molcan.
+On 25 August 2025, Schwärzler made his top 300 singles debut after reaching the final in Sofia, Bulgaria but lost to qualifier Alex Molčan.